dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

                 }
             </style>

     * You can combine inline CSS with style blocks via CSS `classes`.
-E.g.
+Classes allow you to use the same CSS styles on multiple HTML elements.
+E.g.:

             <style>
                 .blue-text {